 If your NVMe drive is functional but you deleted files, the odds of recovery are low.
 If the drive has failed (not detected, wrong capacity, firmware corruption), TRIM/Deallocate cannot run and your data may still be intact on the NAND.

-Board-Level Repair for NVMe Controllers
+Board-Level NVMe Repair for Failed Controllers

 When an NVMe controller's voltage regulator, PMIC, or passive components fail, the drive will not power on.
 Because many NVMe controllers implement hardware encryption, the original controller must be repaired when encryption is present; swapping a new controller loses the encryption keys and makes the data unrecoverable.

-We use JBC microsoldering stations with hot air rework to replace failed voltage regulators, capacitors, and resistors on NVMe drive PCBs.
+We use Hakko microsoldering stations with hot air rework to replace failed voltage regulators, capacitors, and resistors on NVMe drive PCBs.
 For BGA controller packages with cracked solder joints (common after thermal cycling), we reball the BGA connections to restore electrical contact between the controller die and the PCB traces.

 This is the same board-level repair capability that sets our Mac data recovery and logic board repair apart.
 Other recovery labs outsource board repair or skip it entirely, declaring the drive unrecoverable.
 We do the repair in-house.